minhajul-karim/flack/README.md

 More details about deployment can be found [here](https://flask-socketio.readthedocs.io/en/latest/#deployment).

-### Usage
+## Usage
 Visit [the site](https://flack-chat-application.herokuapp.com/), register yourself and you'll be added to a common room called general.
 Write a message and hit the `send` button or the `return` key to send a message.
 Use `shift + return` keys to insert a new line.
 To attach images, click on the `paperclip` icon and select your images.
 You may also create channels if you wish.
 To do so, click the `+` icon on the top left of your screen.
 Click `logout` on the top right corner to log out.
 You can catch up with the ongoing conversation after you log in again.

 ## Privacy
-* Your name and channel history resides in your browser.
+* Your name and channel history resides in your machine using [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-* Up to last 100 messages and shared images per channel are saved in the server.
+* Up to last 100 messages with or without images per channel are saved in the server.

 ## File Description